ricardoom/dominotrono/content/custom/wd.md

     {{< section_header level="3" text="New Arrivals" >}}
     {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
-      The New Arrivals web app/product is meant to allow library patrons to view and discover newly acquired materials by the library.
-It is capable of complex sorting functionality.
-Allowing patrons to see, at a very granular level, incoming materials.
-The New Arrivals sorting functionality can sort by language, genre and among other facets format.
+      The New Arrivals web app is meant to allow library patrons to discover newly acquired materials.
+It is capable of complex sorting functionality, allowing patrons to view, at a very granular level, incoming materials.
     {{< /copy_wrapper >}}

     {{< image_cld